ypaulsussman/yblog/content/posts/Notes on Mentor-Finder App.md

 category: "What I Do"
 tags:
   - "Rails"
-description: "These is the account I'd kept while building a toy app by which mentors and mentees in the MPLS startup space could connect."
+description: "These is the account I'd kept while building what I'd dubbed 'Mentor-Finder' -- a toy app by which mentors and mentees in the MPLS ed-tech space could connect."
 ---

 ## Overview